 AVA is the lead development delivery body (LDV) charged with ensuring sustainable housing, economic, social and environmental regeneration and growth in Aylesbury Vale.
+A copy of the company's accounts is available from Companies House.

 In December 2009 the Council entered into a loan facility agreement and received £4 million from AVA as part of the Berryfields development.
 This balance remains outstanding as at 31 March 2013.
 The agreement expires in December 2013.
 The Council repaid £848k in 2012/13 to AVA in respect of the Aylesbury Vale Parkway Loan agreement dated 20th November 2008.